bbugyi200/cookie/README.md

 Let us now take a look at a few examples of how cookie might be useful.

-For reference, these are the configuration settings that I use:
+For reference, my personal cookie templates can be found [here][templates] and these are the configuration settings that I use:
 ``` bash
 PARENT_BIN_DIR="/home/bryan/Dropbox/bin"
 DEFAULT_BIN_SUBDIR="main"